 'To be helpful?' was the only answer she got.

 Movement from her right drew her attention to the short demon.
-It was looking at her with wide, dark brown eyes and for a heartbeat Dylis almost saw a human in its place; a young girl, scared and desperate.
+It was looking at her with wide, dark brown eyes.
+For a heartbeat Dylis almost saw a human in its place; a young girl, scared and desperate.

 'Do you?' she - it - signed, its hands trembling.
 'Do you have some of your brother's blood.'

 Why would I-?
-Dylis thought, but dug her hands into her legs before they could shape her thoughts into a question.
+Dylis dug her hands into her legs before they could shape her thoughts into a question.
 'What would you do with it, if I gave it to you?'

 'I can find him!' the short demon signed, her eyes still wide and now overflowing with tears.
 'I use magic, I can find him!
 I can find both our brothers!'